multi cloud architecture

-Multi-Cloud architecture has its own set of benefits that attract the tech giants to switch toward it and take advantage of the landscape the architecture owns.
+The reasons for its preference are many, starting with the set of benefits that attract tech giants to switch toward it and take advantage of the landscape the architecture offers.

 What is Actually a Basic Cloud Architecture?